 To be a successful communication professional (or simply write a good cover letter), you must know proper grammar, punctuation and spelling.

-If you make grammar, punctuation, and spelling errors, in a cover letter, your saying to a potential employer "hire me even though I can't pay attention to details, a skill most entry level jobs require".
+If you make grammar, punctuation, and spelling errors, in a cover letter, your saying to a potential employer "hire me even though I can't pay attention to details, a skill most jobs require".
 Hopefully, you caught the errors in the above sentence.
-If you didn't, here is the correct version:

-If you make grammar, punctuation and spelling errors in a cover letter, you're saying to a potential employer, "Hire me, even though I can't pay attention to details, a skill most entry level jobs require."
+If you didn't, here is the correct version: If you make grammar, punctuation and spelling errors in a cover letter, you're saying to a potential employer, "Hire me, even though I can't pay attention to details, a skill most jobs require."
 Read your AP Stylebook throughout the semester to master these skills.
 A used copy costs one cent on Amazon.

-As an incentive, and because a clear writing is essential when writing for screens, I deduct points for all grammar, spelling and punctuation errors.
+As an incentive, and because clear writing is essential when writing for screens, I deduct points for all grammar, spelling and punctuation errors.
 Participation and Professionalism:

 You will never be penalized for voicing your opinions, whatever they may be.

-You will, however, be penalized for disrupting the class.
-Talking on cell phones, texting, interfering with classmates, e-mailing, arriving late/leaving early, sleeping, closing your eyes and hoping I don't notice, doing Sudoku, instant messaging and using computer programs other than the ones we are working on in class will lead to a lowering of the participation/professionalism portion of your grade.
+You will, however, be penalized for disrupting class.
+Talking on cell phones, texting, whispering with classmates, e-mailing, arriving late/leaving early, sleeping, closing your eyes and hoping I don't notice, doing Sudoku and using computer programs other than the ones we are working on in class will lead to a lowering of the participation/professionalism portion of your grade.
 The golden rules?
 While we are talking, don't touch anything electronic.
 While we are using the computer, only use software we are working with.
 Remember that the number of classes you miss impacts your professionalism and participation grades.
 You can't participate if you're not in class.
 Not coming to class is also not very professional.
 You will also be penalized for not speaking at all.
-To be a successful journalist (or successful in any field), you must learn how to voice your opinions and contribute to conversations.
+To be a successful media professional (or successful in any field), you must learn how to voice your opinions and contribute to conversations.
 Your participation and professionalism grades start at 0.
 It's up to you to work your way up the grade scale.

-The grading scale for participation is as follows:

-- A: Frequent and meaningful contributions to class discussion that show insight and understanding of material. - B: Frequent and meaningful contribution to class discussion. - C: Occasional participation to class discussion. - D: Only participates when called upon. - F: No class participation
+The grading scale for participation is as follows: A: Frequent and meaningful contributions to class discussion that show insight and understanding of material.
+B: Frequent and meaningful contribution to class discussion.
+C: Occasional participation to class discussion.
+D: Only participates when called upon.

-Academic Dishonesty Policy:
+F: No class participation Academic Dishonesty Policy:

 Plagiarism of any form, of any kind and of any length will be reported to the Dean of Students and the student will automatically receive a failing grade for the course.
 Cheating on in-class assignments or any other work associated with this class will receive a similar punishment.
 As you know, plagiarism constitutes using another's words or ideas without acknowledgment.
 In journalism, it is also considered equally dishonest to invent quotes, facts, scenarios and so on.
 I will occasionally check to verify that you have indeed interviewed the people you claim to have interviewed.
 I also consider it an act of plagiarism to turn in work for an assignment in this class that you wrote for another class (any semester, any year).
 You must turn in original work for all class assignments.
+Special needs:

+If you have a special circumstance that may have some impact on your coursework and for which you may require accommodations, please contact me within the first two weeks of the semester so that arrangements can be made with the Services for Students with Disabilities (SSWD).
+Additional information about the services available at Loyola, including eligibility for services, is on the SSWD website.
 Email policy: